SupakornPholsiri/SupakornPholsiri.github.io/blog/installing_linux.md

 ```
 Upgrade all upgradable softwares.

-Then restart Ubuntu so the settings can be applied.
+Then terminate Ubuntu so the settings can be applied.
 ```shell
 wsl -t Ubuntu-22.04
 ```